 - Protection: Having boundaries in place helps you know when to tolerate and when to accept.
-For instance, if your spouse abuses you or hurts you emotionally, you have to protect yourself and stand up for yourself instead of tolerating.
+For instance, if your spouse abuses you or hurts you emotionally, you have to protect yourself and stand up for yourself for the sake of emotional safety instead of tolerating.

 - Responsibility: Taking responsibility makes it clear about who is in charge of what.
 It leaves no room for ambiguities.
-Responsibility in marriage covers a whole gamut of things such as behavior, choices, thoughts, attitude, values, and more.
+Along with responsibility, shared values and mutual support in marriage covers a whole gamut of things such as behavior, choices, attitude, values, and more.
 If something requires improvement, then you have the power to change it, without affecting your partner.

 Limits are required in every relationship we have.
 So, what are the specific boundaries you need in a marriage?